 Some sports have more competition than others.
 This might change depending on where you’re from, but soccer for example is popular everywhere.

-This means that there’s more work in it, but also that it will be more difficult to get your foot in the door.
+This means that there’s more work in soccer photography, but also that it will be more difficult to get your foot in the door.

 Try thinking about other sports that you can cover.
 Marathon, for example, yoga, rafting… there are tons of options that aren’t necessarily the first thing that comes to mind.